MahmoudG-Kotp/CalculatorAPKTesting/README.md

 # Mobile Calculator App Testing

-This project automates testing for a calculator app using Appium and the Robot Framework, following the Page Object Model (POM) design pattern for better test organization and maintainability.
+This project automates testing for a calculator app using Appium, following the Page Object Model (POM) design pattern for better test organization and maintainability.

 ## Table of Contents